Last Updated on 02/22/2022

 Is animal testing still happening?

-Throughout the globe, it still happens at a large scale.
+Sadly yes.
+Throughout the globe, it still happens on a large scale.

-From recent researches we came to know that animal experimentation for cosmetics is more or less insufficient to determine the safety of a application based skin, hair or makeup product.
-Human skin is different to animal body parts.
-Many countries and brands still rely on cruelty based tests greatly.
+From recent research, we came to know that animal experimentation for cosmetics is more or less insufficient to determine the safety of an application-based skin, hair, or makeup product.
+Human skin is different from animal body parts.
+Many countries and brands still rely on cruelty-based tests greatly.

-For some countries like China, cruelty-testing is a mandatory process for imported products specially the cosmetics.
-Brands have to fund these inhuman practice to get entry to these countries.
+For some countries like China, cruelty-testing is a mandatory process for imported products, especially cosmetics.
+Brands have to fund these inhuman practices to get entry into these countries.

 Some Testing Facts:

-1. The oldest record of testing dates back to Greece in 2nd and 4th centuries BC.
+1. The oldest record of testing dates back to Greece in the 2nd and 4th centuries BC.

-2. Second century Roman physician Galen is considered as “father of vivisection”.
+2. Second-century Roman physician Galen is considered the “father of vivisection”.

 5. Over 90% of cruelty tested products fail on human testing.